-The relation between meteorological quantities and the mass balance of a glacier surface is a critical element in modelling the reaction of a glaciers to climate change.
-To get a better hold on the processes that determine this interaction, the Institute for Marine and Atmospheric Research, Utrecht University (IMAU), has conducted a number of detailed meteorological field studies and deployed several automatic weather stations (AWS) on glaciers, ice caps and ice sheets.
-The IMAU started with field studies with a short term (10 days) experiment on the Hintereisferner in Austria in 1986.
-The first AWS measuring year round was placed on the Greenland ice margin east of Kangerlussuaq in 1994.
-Since 1994, IMAU has deployed several AWS in various projects, with different funding sources, on different glaciers around the world (Antarctica, Greenland, Alps, Norway, Iceland, Svalbard), and in different climate regimes.
+The relation between meteorological quantities and the energy and mass balance of a glacier surface is a critical element in modelling the reaction of a glacier to climate change.
+To get a better hold on the processes that determine this interaction, the Institute for Marine and Atmospheric Research, Utrecht University (UU/IMAU), has deployed several automatic weather stations (AWS) on glaciers, ice caps and ice sheets, since 1994.
+These AWS are deployed on different glaciers around the world, in different climate regimes.
 The stations are designed to work for long periods without being serviced and offer the opportunity to measure meteorological variables in remote areas and in harsh weather conditions.
-The main purpose of these stations is to study the mass balance and energy balance at these locations in view of global climate change, sea level rise and historic climate reconstructions.

 We are very grateful to all people and institutes who help and helped maintaining our weather stations all over the world.
 Without their help, financial or practical, the AWS would not have worked as well as they have.
 Financial support was provided in several different projects and by several different organizations.

 For more information, questions or data requests please contact us using the email address below.
 Furthermore, please also inform us when using the information from this website in (peer reviewed) publications.

 3584 CC Utrecht

 The most recent development in AWS design is the iWS.